diericx/bevy/README.md

 ## Media Player (realtime transcoder)

-Iceetime also includes a layer on top of the raw files that aims to make your files as available as possible.
+Bevy also includes a layer on top of the raw files that aims to make your files as available as possible.

 Features: